 The non-residential program April 30th and stay until October 15.
 Non-residents may stay up to three weeks at a time provided they are attending courses during each of those three weeks.
 In between classes are opportunities to work on skills with residential participants.
 Non residential apprentices are also expected to share in the duties of community life while at the school.

 We are searching for passionate learners who have a desire to share skills with others.
 Preference is given to applicants who have completed a five day course prior to applying for apprenticeship.
 Before acceptance, candidates will be requested to visit the school for an interview.
 International students have been accepted in the past, and can arrange a phone interview if unable to visit the school.
 Applications are reviewed on a rolling basis but it is strongly recommended to apply before December 15th.
-Letters of acceptance will be sent by February 15th.
-Deposits are required by March 1st to reserve a space.
+Deposits are required by February 1st to reserve a space.

 Our Apprentice Potluck is the opening event for the Apprenticeship Program.
 Students are encouraged to invite family and friends to this event.
 Orientation week is mandatory for residential apprentices and highly recommended for non-residential apprentices.